-German is one of the many languages offered by the Department of Languages and Linguistics.
-German courses may be taken to satisfy the Liberal Arts foreign language requirement, or to enhance one’s program of study as an elective.
+German is one of the many languages offered by the Department of Latin-US and Linguistics.
+German courses may be taken to satisfy the Liberal Arts foreign language requirement or to enhance one’s program of study as an elective.

 GERM 1301 - German One

 German One (3-0) An introductory course with emphasis on pronunciation and the basic elements of grammar; practice in understanding speaking, reading, and writing.

 GERM 1302 - German Two